nguyenductrungtlu36/devops-mock-project/README.md

 -----
 ## Getting Started
 **Diagram of work to be done in the project:**
 * Use Terraform to build an infrastructure of 3 instances.
-Then use Ansible to install resource packs inside the instances
+Then use Ansible to install resource packs inside the instances.

     ![This is an alt text.](/Images/Ansible_Terraform.png "This is a sample image.")